What is BRC?

 • Process control

-• High-risk, High-care and ambient High-care production risk zones
+• High-, High-care and ambient High-care production risk zones

 • Requirements for traded products